jamescasipong/PNOY-Cuisine-Website/README.md

 ## About

 At PNOYCuisine, we're on a mission to bring the bold and flavorful tastes of the Philippines straight to your plate.
-Dive into a culinary adventure with our specialty dish, sisig, known for its sizzling perfection and mouthwatering flavors.
+Dive into a culinary adventure with our specialty dishes known for its sizzling perfection and mouthwatering flavors.
 But that's just the beginning!
 Our menu boasts a variety of traditional Filipino dishes, each crafted with love and authenticity.

 ## Note